hardesh/hardesh.github.io/content/experience.md

 [**Peppermint Robots by Aubotz Labs, Pune**](https://www.getpeppermint.co/)

 Robotics Engineer.
 [Jan 2020 - Present]
-  - Working on navigation of autonomous cleaning robots.
+  - Working on the software of robots.

 Robotics Intern.
 [May 2020 - Dec 2020]
   - Developed a web GUI using ROSlibjs and ROS2djs for teleoperation and mapping.
 Also, integrated ROS with the Qt based GUI on the robot.